trisqua/PracticalMachineLearning/index.md

 ```

 ### Results
 The 3rd model, based on random forests, will be used to predict the classe type for the Validation set.
+Code for the prediction is included in appendix A05.
 The resulting prediction is:

 ```
 ##  [1] B A B A A E D B A A B C B A E E A B B B